celo-org/celo-blockchain/consensus/istanbul/spec.md

 the element name by appending the element name to the variable name.
 E.g. `m<Am, Bm, Cm>`.

+In the case that the `m<Am, Bm, Cm>` notation is used without specifying that the elements are in some other set (`∈ M`) then it is implied that elements are in the set of all messages received by the participant for the current height.

 If all instances of a composite object element share the same value for one of its variables then that value can be used in the definition.
 E.g. `m<A, B, Hc>` represents a composite element with variables `A` `B` and current height.